liamf/photon-rgb-lamp/README.md

 # photon-rgb-lamp
-Code for the Particle Photon, to control an RGB lamp Assumes that the RGB lamp is PWM controlled
+Code for the Particle Photon, to control an RGB lamp - assumes that the RGB lamp is PWM controlled via particular device ports, see the code for details.

 You can power an arbitrarily powerful RGB LED or LED array like this, with the correct circuit design.